https://invisible-island.net/ncurses/man/

 ncurses updates the rendition of each character cell by comparing the

-character, non-color attributes, and colors.
-The library applies to
+character, non-color attributes, and color pair selection.
+The library

-following procedure to each cell in the window, whether or not it is
+applies the following procedure to each cell in the window, whether or

 o ncurses first compares the cell's character to the previously